snt-arg/unitree_ros/README.md

 - [unitree_ros_to_real](https://github.com/unitreerobotics/unitree_ros_to_real): This is a ROS1 package provided by the Unitree robotics.
 The ROS messages have been adapted for ROS2 support.

 - **`faceLightSDK_nano`**: This is the SDK that can be found on the internal computers of the Unitree Go1.
-It has been ported to this ROS package with the goal of begin able of controlling the face LEDs, which are used to give some robot status.
+It has been ported to this ROS package with the goal of being able to control the face LEDs, which are used to give some robot statuses.

 ## Usage